florianwagnerdotme/phishermansAI/README.md

 # Phisherman's AI
 This tool demonstrates the ability of AI to create social engineering (phishing) emails.
 Currently it aims to create a mail from a company to one of their employees but this can be easily modified.
-Spear Phishing would be easily possible by slightly changing the prompt sentence structure and giving linkedin, twitter, facebook profiles or homepages as targets.
+The use for Spear Phishing would be easily possible by slightly changing the prompt sentence structure and giving linkedin, twitter, facebook profiles or homepages as targets.

 ## Installation and usage